Moofbytes/PyGAF/README.md

 # PyGAF - Python Groundwater Analytic Flow

-A Python package for evaluating, displaying and exploring analytic solutions of groundwater flow.
+PyGAF is Python package for evaluation and display of analytic solutions of groundwater flow.